rcantini/rcantini.github.io/content/post/speech_emotion_detection/index.md

 ---
 title: 'Emotion detection from speech using Bi-directional LSTM networks and attention mechanism in Keras'
 subtitle: 'How to exploit attention mechanism in LSTM networks for realizing a sentiment analysis application that can distinguish among seven different emotional states: *anger*, *boredom*, *disgust*, *fear*, *happiness*, *sadness* and *neutral*'
-summary: "This post is dedicated to the development of an artificial intelligence application capable of identifying the emotions expressed through the voice in spoken language.
+summary: "This post is dedicated to developing an artificial intelligence application capable of identifying the emotions expressed through the voice in spoken language.
 The classification model focuses on seven different emotions (*anger*, *boredom*, *disgust*, *fear*, *happiness*, *sadness*, *neutral*) and is enhanced with the attention mechanism."
 date: 2020-12-29T00:00:00Z
 draft: false
 math: true